Florida's Puerto Rican voters courted heavily by Republicans and Democrats

 Last week, Trump announced that he would send nearly $13 billion to Puerto Rico in order to assist with Hurricane Maria recovery efforts.
 The move came mere days after Biden spoke at a Hispanic Heritage Month celebration in Kissimmee, Fla. — known for its vibrant Puerto Rican community — where he announced his own recovery plan.

-Boots on the ground in Florida have said they intend to woo Puerto Rican voters, as well as Hispanics at large, all the way up to election day.
+Boots on the ground in Florida have said they intend to pursue Puerto Rican voters, as well as Hispanics at large, all the way up to election day.

 “These are demographics that the Democratic Party has gone out and said ‘you must vote for us if you want benefits, if you want big government, if you want to be taken care of — you must vote for the Democratic party.’
 And, that is the biggest falsehood out there,” said Christian Ziegler, the vice chairman of the Florida GOP.